John H. Pitchford

 John H. Pitchford (1857-1923) was an American jurist from Walhalla, South Carolina, descended from Irish immigrant ancestors.
-John was raised in Walhalla and completed his early education at Newberry College.
+Pitchdford was raised in Walhalla and completed his early education at Newberry College.
 He then studied law in a private law office, and was admitted to the bar on his 21st birthday (March 8, 1878).
 His first legal practice was in Clayton, Georgia, but he soon moved to the city of Gainesville, Georgia.

 Moving west

 Although his law practice in Georgia prospered, Pitchford decided to move west in 1890, settling for a few years in Fort Smith, Arkansas, and forming a partnership with Col. Ben T. DuVal.
 In 1896, he moved again, this time into Indian Territory, where he settled in Talequah and set up a new law practice.
 He became a popular figure in Talequah, where he was elected mayor in 1900, the first white man elected to that office.
 At the end of one year, he stepped down to return to private practice.
 In 1907, after Oklahoma became a state, Pitchford was elected as the first judge of the First Judicial District of Oklahoma.
 He was re-elected in 1910 for a term ending in 1919, even as his district expanded to include Adair, Cherokee, Delaware and Sequoyah counties.

 In state elections held in 1918, Pitchford ran for and won the Democratic Party nomination for Associate Justice of the Oklahoma Supreme Court in August, then beat his Republican Party opponent.

 Thoburn gave Pitchford high marks for fairness, and impartiality in his courtroom.